tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

 ## References to other pages or sections of the User Manual

 When linking to other pages or sections of the User Manual, use *anchored references*.

-##### For page references
+Anchored references require a definition in the target page, and the use of ``:ref:`` directives when linking to the anchor from any RST file.

+##### To refer to pages

-We use "PagePagename" for the page anchor names, and place the anchor definition on the very first line of the page.
+Use the "PagePagename" style for page anchor names.
+Place the anchor definition on the very first line of the page.

-, which is placed at the top of the file, e.g., `.. _PageTypeSystem:`.
-This allows us to refer to that page using `` :ref:`link text <PageTypeSystem>` ``.

-When linking to other pages or sections of the User Manual, use *anchored references*.
-They require two steps:

 1. Define the ``PagePagename`` anchor in the page you will be linking **to**, by using:
     ```